 - Reportable Diseases & Conditions

 - State Public Health Laboratory

 - Data & Statistical Reports

-At least six different human tick-borne diseases have been reported in Missouri: Rocky Mountain spotted fever, ehrlichiosis, tularemia, Q-fever, Lyme or a lyme-like disease and the southern tick-associated rash illness.
+Many tickborne diseases have been reported in Missouri: Rocky Mountain spotted fever, ehrlichiosis, tularemia, Heartland virus, Bourbon virus, Lyme or a lyme-like disease and the southern tick-associated rash illness.

 Understanding a little about tick behavior can give some clues on how to avoid being bitten.
 For example, one tried-and-true prevention measure is to walk in the center of trails to avoid overhanging brush and tall grass.
 This is effective because of the way some ticks seek a host, which is called "questing."
 A questing tick will perch itself, front legs extended, on the stems of grass, low brush or on the edges of leaves on the ground.
 Using this ambush strategy, the tick waits until a suitable host brushes against the vegetation.
 Ticks do not jump, fall or fly and are generally found within three feet of the ground.

 Carbon dioxide, which is exhaled while breathing, as well as heat and movement serve as stimuli for tick questing behavior.
 Using an insect repellent that contains DEET on your skin protects you because it interferes with ticks' ability to locate you.
 Another repellant called permethrin, which is used on clothing, actually kills ticks (as well as mosquitoes and chiggers).
 Permethrin products are designed to bind with fabric and persist through launderings when used according to label directions.